icons8/lunacy-docs/docs/release-notes/index.md

 We revamped the Scale feature and moved it from the context toolbar to the main toolbar.
 You no longer need to define the required scale percentage.
 Simply select an object, click ![Scale too icon](/public/scale-tool.png) on the toolbar (or press `K`) and drag the bounding box.

 With the Scale tool selected, you can edit any of the settings (say, width) in the Inspector.
-Press `Enter`, and Lunacy will scale all the other settings accordingly.
+Then press `Enter`, and Lunacy will scale all the other settings accordingly.

 ![Using scale tool](/public/rn81-scaletool.png)